wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/test_basic_configuration_out_format.md

 - To confirm `out-format` option allows valid `out-format` values.
 - To confirm `wazuh-logcollector` and `wazuh-agent` fails when invalid `out-format` values are provided.
-- To confirm API response is equal to set configuration.
+- To confirm the API response is equal to set configuration.

 ## General info